Masterb1234/obsidian-post-webhook/README.md

 # Post Webhook Plugin

-Send your Obsidian notes to any Webhook endpoint with YAML frontmatter support and attachment handling.
+Send your Obsidian notes or selected text to any Webhook endpoint with YAML frontmatter support and attachment handling.
 Perfect for automating your note-taking workflow and integrating with external services.

 ## Features

-- 📤 Send note content to any Webhook endpoint
+- 📤 Send note content to multiple Webhook endpoints
+- ✂️ Send selected text to Webhook endpoints
 - 📋 YAML frontmatter parsing and inclusion in the Webhook payload
 - 📎 Automatic attachment handling
-- ⚡ Quick access through command palette
-- 🧪 Built-in Webhook testing functionality
-- 📥 Optional response attachment to notes
+- 📥 Response insertion into notes

 ## Installation